Schema

 Schema Limits

-The Woopra system puts limits on how many event and visitor properties can have schemas declared.
-Those limits are currently at 200 visitor property schemas, and 200 event schemas.
+The Woopra system puts limits on how many event and user properties can have schemas declared.
+Those limits are currently at 200 user property schemas, and 200 event schemas.

 For the javascript formatting for your schema, you can reference here.